 Did you know that your LinkedIn profile headline dramatically affects where you land in search results when an employer or hiring manager completes a “people” search on LinkedIn?

 This means that you need to create a profile headline that does two things:

 1. Your LinkedIn profile headline needs to be keyword specific to the position you want so that you’ll get profile views.

 2. The headline needs to compel the person reading it to review your profile so they can learn more about your skill set and career accomplishments—and be interested enough to hire you.

 Highly Acclaimed Executive Resume Writer | LinkedIn Profile Writer | President and Chief Executive Officer

-My profile includes the words Executive Resume Writer and Executive because these are the keywords I’ve optimized my profile for so that it will attract executive-level potential clients.
+My LinkedIn profile includes the words Executive Resume Writer and Executive because these are the keywords and key phrases I’ve used to optimize my profile so that it will attract executive-level potential clients.
 It’s more focused on that than on trying to distill all my experience into one short summary.